Autumn 2016 The Start of a New Season of BMCA Classic trials.

 "Wobbly" Bob Davis shows Jerry how it should be done, well almost.

-Sometimes things just dont "Work".
+Sometimes things just don't "Work".

 Mick Parkes and Paul Howells just wondering what happend to the colour in their life,